 Where the SMETS1 ESME does not report values in these logs for the Tariff Block Counter Matrix (with its SMETS1 meaning), the S1SP shall create a SMETS1 Response with zero occurrences of TariffTOUBlock1RegisterMatrixValue TariffTOUBlock2RegisterMatrixValue TariffTOUBlock3RegisterMatrixValue and TariffTOUBlock4RegisterMatrixValue.

-Where the target SMETS1 ESME or SMETS1 GSME adds entries to the Billing Data Log (with its SMETS1 meaning) both before and after each triggering event, the SMETS1 Response shall contain details of both entries.Retrieve Billing Calendar Triggered Billing Data Log (SRV 4.4.3),
+Where the target SMETS1 ESME or SMETS1 GSME adds entries to the Billing Data Log (with its SMETS1 meaning) both before and after each triggering event, the SMETS1 Response shall contain details of both entries.

+Where it is not possible to retrieve all of the values from the target SMETS1 GSMEs log (with its SMETS1 meaning) then, in the SMETS1 Response:

+The values in TariffTOURegisterMatrixValue or TariffTOURegisterMatrix with indices 1 and 2 will be the values from the Device and the values with indices 3 and 4 will be 0 meaning that the values from the Device cannot be retrieved (with their MMC meanings); and

+The value in BlockRegisterMatrixValue or BlockRegisterMatrix with index 1 will be the value from the Device and the values with indices 2, 3 and 4 will be 0 meaning that the values from the Device cannot be retrieved (with their MMC meanings).

+Where, pursuant to clause 18.42(g), the target SMETS1 GSME has stored additional LogEntries (with its MMC meaning), the SMETS1 Response shall contain details of these extra LogEntries where the period requested includes the corresponding timestamps.

+Retrieve Billing Calendar Triggered Billing Data Log (SRV 4.4.3),

 The provisions of Clauses 18.17 (b) to (c) apply to this Service Request